waimea-gkidd/200dtd-hrv-client-project/docs/0-requirements.md

 ### Impact / Considerations

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

-## NAME OF IMPLICATION 5

-Replace this text with a clear explanation of what the implication means.

-### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.

-### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.